datadryad/dryad-app/documentation/technical_notes/curation_workflow.md

 expecting (e.g., author updates a dataset post-publication) results in "submitted" status, so the curator can pick it up when they have time.

+Major rules:
+- If it has been in curation since the last published version, return it to curation
+- If it has not been in curation since the last published version, leave it as submitted

 Workflow sequences and their resultant status:
 - author submits, then updates themselves.... --> submitted
 - author submits, curator edits --> curation